Decorating Inside & OutHome & Garden

 Then, I put the 90-degree PVC elbow on the cut end.

 I placed the 90-degree PVC elbow fitting into the corner J-hook and proceeded to measure my next cut.
-This 90-degree PVC elbow links the entire pipe curtain rod together — but only requires the 1 corner J-hook pipe hanger.
+This 90-degree PVC elbow links the entire pipe curtain rod together — but only requires the one corner J-hook pipe hanger.

-I used a 1-inch PVC coupler to join the 2 outdoor curtain rods on the long front side.
+I used a 1-inch PVC coupler to join the two outdoor curtain rods on the long front side.
 (I needed a 66-inch and a 77-inch where it would connect to the J-hook pipe hanger above the middle column of the porch.)

 TIP: This is why I mentioned earlier that bracket placement determines how many 10-foot pieces you’ll need.
 I may switch it out for a single piece of pipe — to avoid having the curtain drag on the coupler joint.